kadena-io/pact-atom/README.md

 # pact-atom package

-Support for the Pact Smart Contract language in Atom editor.
+Syntax and linter for the [Pact Smart Contract language](http://kadena.io/pact).